M-frck/plesk-panel-shared-ip-update-script/README.md

 chmod +x script.sh

 ```

+# Additionaly

+If upon running the script, another issue arose: the script required root permissions to execute successfully.
+To resolve this, passwordless sudo permissions were granted to the user responsible for managing the Plesk panel.
+This was done using the sudo visudo command, adding the following line: ```yourusername ALL=(ALL) NOPASSWD: /path/to/your/shared-ip.sh.```

 The script should be placed in a secure location accessible to the root user.

 # License